 With a “green” head coach and a volunteer coach who happens to have a statue of herself in front of where the team competes, it’s not hard to understand why people are asking “who’s really in charge here?”
 Though the question (and possibly the answer) in many respects is unfair to Courtney and her new title.

 However, the questions aren’t shocking.
 Suzanne is UGA gymnastics.
 And considering how close they are it’s not surprising that Courtney reached out to Suzanne in this venture (I mean, for illustration, Suzanne was holding Courtney’s daughter during a meet Courtney was commentating this past season).
-It’s likely, no matter who is hired to complete the coaching staff, that Suzanne will be the one taking over the reins temporarily when Courtney gives birth to her second child later this year.
+It’s likely, no matter who is hired to complete the coaching staff, that Suzanne will likely be the one with the most practical experience.
 Add in Suzanne’s magnetic and room dominating personality, and there’s no wonder the “puppet or master” questions started coming.
 Did UGA re-hire Suzanne without re-hiring Suzanne, so-to-speak?

 For context, it’s important for Georgia to get an image and morale boost right now.
 The team by its standards hasn’t been the same since Suzanne retired.
 Having a head coach in a former team standout who personifies the best the program has to offer was obviously extremely attractive to the heads of the athletic department as they try to right the ship and stay competitive in the recruiting race.
 But there’s a nagging feeling that bringing in a rookie coach and having the standard-bearer thisclose in proximity may not be the right move.

 The bottom line is this: I want Courtney to do well as UGA head coach, but I (and many others from what I’ve seen) can’t help thinking about the unknowns surrounding the hire.